© LHBS 1975-2019

 As we are all volunteers and our training is offered for free, we expect members to support this charity as and when required and expect all new members to commit to this charity in the long term.

 Please note - we cannot offer free training for persons who wish to gain some quick experience and then leave.
-For this reason we cannot accept applications for membership from students or anyone looking for work experience.
+For this reason we cannot accept applications for membership from anyone looking for work experience.

 Email from former RBG member Seb Scott (FIA/WRC)